Qarik-Group/ultimate-guide-to-bosh/docs/complete-deployment-manifest.md

 bosh deploy zookeeper-release/manifests/zookeeper.yml
 ```

 Alternately, you can amend a base manifest with `-o` [Operator files](/deployment-updates/#operator-files) and `-v` [Variables](/deployment-updates/#deployment-manifest-variables).
-For example, to modify the deployment name of the uploaded deployment manifest to use the current `$BOSH_DEPLOYMENT` value:
+For example, to modify the deployment name of the uploaded deployment manifest to use the current `$BOSH_DEPLOYMENT` value to create an Operator file:

 ```
 export BOSH_DEPLOYMENT=zookeeper-demo